 Hello and please welcome to my website!

-My name is Valeri (“Dr. Val”) Chukhlomin and I am Associate Professor/Academic Area Coordinator/Mentor at SUNY Empire State College.
+My name is Valeri (“Dr. Val”) Chukhlomin and I am Professor/Online Courses Coordinator/Mentor at SUNY Empire State College.
 For more than 30 years I have been teaching business, economics and management related topics in Russia, Australia and since 2006 in the U.S. Currently, I advise students and teach International Business, International Marketing, Cross-Cultural Management, International Political Economy, Marketing Strategy (capstone), as well as Scanning the Business Environment, Strategic Executive Leadership (capstone) , and Strategic Global Management for MBA.
-In addition, I coordinate online studies in Marketing offered by the SUNY’s ESC Center for Distance Learning.
+In addition, I coordinate online studies in Marketing offered by the SUNY’s ESC Division of Business.
 I have extensive professional experience in the field of international marketing and management of higher education, including positions of Chair, Dean, and Vice-President of a major public university in Russia.
 My research interests include international distance learning, international marketing of education, cross-cultural conflicts, country-of-origin effects, branding, employability skills, and global competencies.
 Most recently, I have become heavily involved in designing and producing Coursera MOOCs.
 This site is primarily intended to provide the College community with information about me as an educator, mentor, researcher, and consultant.